local-projects/ofxOpenVRTracker/README.md

 ##### Vive (Regular) Notes

 The base stations must be on modes 'b' and 'c' if the sync cable isn't used (this is the default configuration).
 See [here](https://www.vive.com/us/support/vive/category_howto/installing-the-base-stations.html) for more info.

-### Deprecated Documentation

-In previous builds, a property sheet file was used to add the necessary dependencies to the Visual Studio project.
-We no longer need this file, but it is included in *_deprecated*  for reference.